eginwong/course-notes/cloud/azure/AZ-203/monitor-troubleshoot-and-optimize-azure-solutions.md

   - use session caching, store cookie
   - job and message queuing, defer longer running jobs
   - distributed transactions, executes a batch of commands as a single operation in the form of Transactions
-- TODO: know the tiers of Azure Redis
+- know the tiers of Azure Redis
   - premium (cluster, persistence, enhanced security, import/export, geo-replication, schedule updates), standard (includes SLA), basic (security via firewall rules, reboot)
-- know the Azure Redis integration API, `StackExchange`
-  - `ICacheable` and `IDatabase`
-  - know methods for execute, delete value, delete etc...

 # CDN
 - Content Delivery Network, distributed network of servers can efficiently deliver web content to users
 - minimize latency, point-of-presence (POP)
-- TODO: know the feature comparison for Microsoft, Akamai, Verizon, and Premium Verizon
-- TODO: Azure CDN lab
 - `using Microsoft.Azure.Management.Cdn`
 - to connect to CDN, require the `TokenCredentials` from `Microsoft.Rest` to authenticate
 - Caching Rules